-\sparagraph{Synthesizing specialized query executors.} An orthogonal line of work generates specialized query executors~\cite{castor-feser}, including with the help of large language models (LLM)~\cite{bespoke-olap, gendb, gpt-db}.
-The key difference with \thesystem{} is that such systems are all-or-nothing query executors.
-Users must declare all query templates upfront and only queries that match exactly can take advantage of the custom executor.
-In contrast, \thesystem{} replaces query \emph{fragments} with accelerators, meaning the same instantiated accelerator can support many query templates (e.g., whenever it appears as a subquery).
-LLM-based query executor generators~\cite{bespoke-olap, gendb} could also be used to generate \thesystem{} accelerators, which we leave to future work.
+\sparagraph{Synthesizing query engines.} Orthogonal work generates specialized query engines~\cite{castor-feser, bespoke-olap, gendb, gpt-db}.
+However, users must declare all query templates upfront and only queries matching the template can then leverage the custom executor. \thesystem{}, in contrast, replaces subqueries with accelerators.
+One instantiated accelerator can thus support many queries (e.g., whenever appearing as a subquery).
+LLM-based query engine generators~\cite{bespoke-olap, gendb} could also help generate \thesystem{} accelerators, which we leave to future work.